Open Journal of Food and Nutrition

 Abstract

 Nutrition plays a key role in regulating the autonomic nervous system (ANS), which is responsible for controlling involuntary bodily functions such as heart rate, breathing, digestion and body temperature.
 Some nutrients, such as amino acids, vitamins and minerals, have a specific role in the ANS.
-For example, amino acids are
+For example, amino acids are necessary for the synthesis of neurotransmitters, such as serotonin and

 [...]
 Read more.